-- Roast pork belly for 30 minutes, fat side up.
+- Roast pork belly for 30 minutes on the middle rack in a heavy, oven-safe pan or skillet, skin side up / fat side up.
 Reduce heat to 275°F and roast for an hour or more, until tender but not mushy.
 (Larger pieces of pork belly will take longer.
 Our one-pound belly was done after an hour at 275°F.)

 - Remove from oven and let cool to room temperature.
 Wrap tightly in plastic and refrigerate until chilled through - at least a few hours and up to 2 days.